connext/documentation/docs/developers/contracts/contracts-quickstart.md

 ---

-## Unpermissioned
+## Unauthenticated

-While simple transfers are technically unpermissioned, we'll treat cross-domain calls that send `calldata` a bit differently because they involve a target contract on the destination side.
+While simple transfers are technically unauthenticated, we'll treat cross-domain calls that send `calldata` a bit differently because they involve a target contract on the destination side.

 ### Target Contract